enkidevs/curriculum/Git/Customization/hooks-arrr.md

 ---
 ## Content

-Can you guess the action for which a certain hook should fire?
+Can you guess the action for which a certain hook should fired?

 ---
 ## Game Content